EO’s logo is a symbol of who we are and what we do.

 Visit EO’s communications resources page to access our logo files, EO chapter logo files, as well as other print and digital templates.
 Get started on your local implementation of the new EO brand!

-If you are an EO partner needing logos and appropriate assets, please email us at [email protected] and include details about how the brand assets are intended to be used.
-EO members and chapter staff working with a third party vendor should download the assets and forward them directly to the vendor.
+If you are an EO partner needing logos and appropriate assets, please reach out to your EO contact for access.
+EO members and staff working with a third party vendor should download the assets and forward them directly to the vendor.

 How to use the EO logo